b-45/vidflix/README.md

 `use` relevant middlewares:

-- json() - parses the body of requests with a json payload
+- json() - parses the body of incoming requests with a json payload

 `connect` to mongoDB database